 On 1 August 2022, the Bankruptcy Court judge issued a stipulation and order regarding the filing of an amended complaint and subsequent scheduling of proceedings.
 As a result, the Trustee amended his complaint on August 5, 2022 by reducing his claim to U.S.\$86,000,000, consisting of subsequent transfers received by KBC Investments Ltd from Harley (a feeder fund).
 On 18 November 2022, KBC filed a motion to dismiss the amended complaint for lack of specific jurisdiction of the US court.

-On 26 April 2023, the Court dismissed this motion contesting jurisdiction and proceeded to establish a case management plan for the proceedings, which provides for a term for the investigation of the facts that ends on 22 September 2025.
-In the meantime, both parties have released the first factual documents.
-The next step is to select certain persons named in the disclosures already made and who are likely to be heard by one or both parties in the proceedings.
-KBC still believes, although the burden of proof has been increased, it has good and credible defenses, both procedurally as on the merits including demonstrating its good faith.
-The procedure may still take several years.
+On 26 April 2023, the court rejected this jurisdictional exception.
+The proceedings on the merits therefore continued.
+On 28 June 2023, KBC Investments Ltd. filed an answer to the amended complaint.
+A fact-finding is ongoing until 22 September 2025.
+Although the burden of proof has been increased, KBC Investments Ltd. still believes it has good and credible defences, including demonstrating its good faith.
+The proceedings may continue for several years.